Group vs. Individual Incentive Travel: Pros and Cons

 Maximizing Your Incentive Travel Programs

-Whether your objective is relationship building or relaxation, connections or celebrations, incentive travel programs can be completely customized to meet your needs—and your participants’, too!
-In addition to managing travel logistics, M&IW’s incentive team also manages associated qualification contests or promotions.
+Whether your program objective is relationship building or relaxation, connections or celebrations, incentive travel programs can be completely customized to meet your needs—and your participants’, too!

-Contact us to explore the possibilities and elevate your current or future incentive programs.
 Already an M&IW customer?
-Contact your Customer Success Manager to discuss how you can add an incentive program to your event portfolio.
+Contact your Customer Success Manager to discuss adding incentive travel to your event portfolio.

 Tracy Norum, CMP, CITP, CIS